Gwynne Geyer: Early life and education

+Career

+Geyer made her professional opera debut in 1979 while a graduate student at Indiana University; singing the role of Xenia in a concert version of Boris Godunov with the St. Louis Symphony Orchestra.
+She had previously made her professional concert debut with that orchestra in 1977 performing as the soprano soloist in Ludwig van Beethoven's Choral Fantasy.

-Gwynne Geyer is an American operatic soprano.
-A graduate of the Jacobs School of Music at Indiana University, she has sung leading roles at major opera houses all over the Western world, including La Scala, the Metropolitan Opera, and the Vienna State Opera.
+Geyer has sung leading roles at major opera houses all over the Western world, including La Scala, the Metropolitan Opera, and the Vienna State Opera.
 She played the role of Nedda in Pagliacci for the New York City Opera in 1992.

 She opened the 2004–2005 season as Madame Lidoine in Poulenc's Les Dialogues des Carmelites at the New York City Opera, followed by Elsa in Lohengrin (opera) at the Teatro Real in Madrid, and Symphony No. 8 (Mahler) with the National Orchestra of Mexico in the Palacio de Bellas Artes.
 Miss Geyer made her La Scala debut under the baton of Riccardo Muti in 2004 as Madame Lidoine in Les Dialogues des Carmelites, which followed Ellen Orford in Peter Grimes in Barcelona, and her role debut in the title role of Ariadne auf Naxos for the Spoleto Festival USA of which the Wall Street Journal reported: "Gwynne Geyer has elegance to spare to play Ariadne ...
 Spoleto was fortunate in its Ariadne, a role that can be just as tedious as the commedia characters insist.
 Gwynne Geyer has a big, gleaming soprano with effortless high notes, and she shaped her long laments with musical elegance."

 In recent seasons Miss Geyer has been heard in a variety of roles on the great stages of the world, among them, Musetta in La Bohème for the Metropolitan Opera, Jenufa at La Fenice in Venice, Rusalka with the Seattle Opera, the title role of Katya Kabanova and Musetta at the Paris Opéra Bastille, Madame Lidoine at the Netherlands Opera in Amsterdam, Freia in Das Rheingold in Madrid, Elsa in Lohengrin at the Liceu in Barcelona, and the title role of Jenufa at the Teatro San Carlo in Naples which was reported in London's monthly Opera (British magazine): "Gwynne Geyer as Jenufa herself added yet another superb characterization to her gallery ... and singing with that distinctive vocal timbre of hers that conveys (especially at the top) a kind of ecstatically painful sincerity."